Avanti Helium (CVE:AVN) Stock Price Down 13% – Should You Sell?

 Avanti Helium Corp.
-(CVE:AVN – Get Free Report)’s stock price fell 13% on Saturday .
+(CVE:AVN – Get Free Report) shares fell 13% during mid-day trading on Saturday .
 The stock traded as low as C$0.10 and last traded at C$0.10.
 189,134 shares traded hands during mid-day trading, a decline of 5% from the average session volume of 198,740 shares.
 The stock had previously closed at C$0.12.

 About Avanti Helium